jholdstock/Decred-Bug-Bounty-Proposal/README.md

 **Who:**

-I have been working with the decred project the last few months and would like to believe I have contributed in a useful manner to decred.

-I also have prior experience as both a bug hunter and a validator and think I would be a good fit for this role.
+*I have been working with the decred project the last few months and would like to believe I have contributed in a useful manner to decred.I also have prior experience as both a bug hunter and a validator and think I would be a good fit for this role.Hence I nominate myself as "validator" to this project.

-Hence I nominate myself as "validator" to this project and welcome any other decred members/ contractors who have been vetted to join in.
+*Welcome any other decred members/ contractors who have been vetted to join in on this.

-Once we have the "Decred Contractor Clearance Process" setup we will be able to use it to hire more validators.
+*Once we have the "Decred Contractor Clearance Process" setup we will be able to use it to hire more validators.

 **Costing and Funds:**